 Changing the healthcare system’s position on treating suffering and mental health won’t be easy.
 Correll encourages providers to start with themselves first, noting that therapists can’t help someone become comfortable with anger or sadness if they themselves aren’t comfortable with it.
 She encourages the use of education programs that demonstrate how to be trauma-responsive, saying “that’s where we have to go.
 The more of us who that resonates with, who we get it, who we’re doing our own work, we’re going through it not just personally but professionally.”

 Correll also looks to people with influence over corporate spending and healthcare systems to help change course.
 “We have tons of money that we’re spending on nonsense,” Correll says, and we could be spending more wisely on things that will have an impact on the healthcare system, on how we treat trauma and suffering, and how then people treat it individually.
 For example, if healthcare executives see a shortage of certified therapists, they might also realize that certifications are relatively expensive.
 What would the impact be if corporate dollars were spent on subsidizing clinical certifications?
 “Those of us who have the dollars to spend, we need to be more intentional around being good stewards for that.
 We have to equip our healthcare system….we have to put our money where our mouth is.”

-Lilli Correll is a Licensed Professional Counselor and Certified Clinical Trauma Provider with a Master of Arts in Family Psychology.
-She’s a healthcare executive and a member of the Heritage CARES Advisory Board.
+Lilli Correll is a healthcare executive and a Licensed Professional Counselor and Certified Clinical Trauma Provider with a Master of Arts in Family Psychology.
 To learn more about Lilli and her book, Resolve to Rise, visit: https://www.resolvetorise.com/